-Debt financing will typically relate to loans having a term shorter than the projected life of the infrastructure, being unsecured and subordinated, i.e. ranking junior to all other debts of the Participation but ranking senior to the equity, and having interest rates reflecting a risk premium in line with the underlying risk profile.
+Debt financing will typically involve loans having a term shorter than the projected life of the infrastructure, being unsecured and subordinated, i.e. ranking junior to all other debts of the Participation but ranking senior to the equity, and having interest rates reflecting a risk premium in line with the underlying risk profile.

-In the Portfolio, such loans constitute 5.3% of the total FMV per 31 December 2017 (EUR 11.5 million).
+In the Portfolio, such loans constitute 3.77% of the total FMV per 30 June 2019 (EUR 10.1 million).

 With respect to the Participations where the Issuer acts as a provider of debt financing, the repayment profile of such debt instrument, which is contractually agreed in the repayment schedule of the loan agreement, takes into account the financial capacity of the Participation to meet its debt obligation.
-This is based on the expected remaining cash flows of the Participation after payment of the operational costs and fulfilment of the debt obligations senior to the Issuer's debt instrument.
+This is based on the expected remaining cash flows of the Participation after payment of the operational costs and satisfaction of the debt obligations senior to the Issuer's debt instrument.

-Per 31 December 2017, the total amount outstanding of the subordinated loans, including shareholder loans, amounts to EUR 103.5 million.
-The nominal amount of the subordinated shareholder loans is EUR 92.0 million, the fair value of the subordinated loans, excluding the shareholder loans, is EUR 11.5 million.
-Subordinated loans, including shareholder loans, for an amount of EUR 88.5 million have a duration of more than 5 years.
-All subordinated loans have a fixed interest rate with a weighted average interest rate of 8.70%.
+Per 30 June 2019, the fair value of the subordinated loans, excluding shareholder loans, amounts to EUR 10.1 million.
+Subordinated loans, including shareholder loans, for an amount of EUR 75.3 million have a duration of more than 5 years.
+All subordinated loans have a fixed interest rate with a weighted average interest rate of 8.69%.

-A sustainable dividend policy
+A sustainable shareholder distribution policy

-The quality and high degree of visibility of the cash flows received by the Participations, allow for a sustainable flow of income to TINC and form the basis of TINC's dividend policy.
+The quality and high degree of visibility of the cash flows received by the Participations, allow for a sustainable flow of income to TINC that is the basis of TINC's shareholder distribution policy.

-TINC seeks to distribute an annual dividend to its shareholders based on the cash flows received from its Participations.
+TINC seeks to make an annual shareholder distribution based on the cash flows received from its Participations.